Undergraduate Certificate Program Admissions Requirements

 You may be required to have your international transcripts reviewed.
 Information regarding the transcript evaluation process for international students can be found by visiting NACES.

-- Students must have a 1.5 or above cumulative GPA for admission on Good Standing.
+- Students must have a 1.5 or above cumulative GPA for admission in good standing.

 - For military-specific admissions guidance, please visit the Military Admissions Guide.